-Hydro One's distribution business is the largest in Ontario and consists of the distribution systems operated by its rate-regulated subsidiaries, Hydro One Networks and Hydro One Remote Communities Inc. (Hydro One Remotes).
+Hydro One's distribution business is the largest in Ontario and consists of the distribution systems operated by Hydro One Inc.'s rate-regulated subsidiaries, Hydro One Networks and Hydro One Remote Communities Inc. (Hydro One Remotes).
 The Company's distribution business earns revenues mainly by charging distribution rates that are approved by the OEB, as well as amounts to recover the cost of purchased power.